STOCKSCH 356 – Food Justice and Policy

 Summer Online – May 21 – June 29, 2018

-Course Description: This course examines the role of policy in determining WHAT we eat, WHO experiences barriers to access to safe, healthy, local, fairly produced foods, and HOW we create equity and sustainability in our local food system.
+This course examines the role of policy in determining WHAT we eat, WHO experiences barriers to access to safe, healthy, local, fairly produced foods, and HOW we create equity and sustainability in our local food system.
 We will start by looking at the basic components of our food system: production, distribution, and consumption.
 We will then examine systemic structures of race, class, citizenship and ability as they relate to access to healthy local food.
 The course-work concludes with an in-depth look at food sovereignty, the right of communities to choose how their food is produced and what they consume, the impact of agribusiness and the concentration of resources into the hands of a few corporations, and the dramatic effect U.S. food policies have on the rest of the world.
+Students will have the opportunity to do research and analysis about successful food justice initiatives and the Farm Bill.

 - To acquire knowledge of today’s food system: how food is produced, distributed, and consumed.